 For an Internet subscription, you must first receive the box or pick it up from a provider’s store.
 An ADSL box is fairly easy to install yourself by following the instructions.
 A fibre box requires the intervention of a technician.
 This can take several days, so plan the process a little in advance if you want to access the internet as soon as you check-in!

 When you move out, you will have to cancel your Internet subscription.
 You may cancel your subscription before the end date indicated on your contract by giving notice to your provider.
 This operation has a cost, including for non-binding subscriptions.
 In general, you should be prepared to pay around 50 euros.

-To cancel your subscription, send a cancellation letter to your provider and return the equipment according to the procedure indicated by the provider.
+To cancel your subscription, send a termination letter to your provider and return the equipment according to the procedure indicated by the provider.